SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/ios.md

 )

 present(paymentController, animated: true, completion: nil)
-// There are, of course many other ways of displaying a view controller
+// There are, of course, many other ways of displaying a view controller
 ```

 To observe the payment process, set a `delegate` to the `SwedbankPaySDKController`.
 When the delegate is informed that the payment process is finished, you should remove the `SwedbankPaySDKController` and inform the user of the result.